My Life

 Gualberto and Angel are both Puerto Ricans born in New York.
 Bill took Gualberto to Puerto Rico and later accompanied Angel there as well.
 Angel had lived and gone to school in Bayamon, Puerto Rico, but Gualberto had never been to the island.
 These trips were important both for the boys and for Bill, who learned enough about the culture to understand his boys and their behaviors better.
 He can even cook an acceptable arroz con pollo!

 In 1989, the Huynh family, consisting of a mother and father and 11 children, arrived in Geneseo from Vietnam.
 Bill got to know them when they arrived and found himself spending a bit of almost every day at their house.
 In 1993, 15-year-old Hieu, announced that he was moving in with Bill; and he lived there for a year and a half.
 In 1994, Bill took Hieu to Italy with him.
 In 1996, fifteen-year-old Hanh moved in and stayed for his last three years of high school.
-Finally, in 2000, 16-year-old Hung Huynh became the third member of his family to live at 14 Oak Street.
-Currently Hung is a senior in high school and recently returned from a stay in Italy with Bill.
-Hung’s younger brother Cuong is also a senior, and although he has never lived with Bill, he too has become a part of Bill’s family; he traveled with Bill in Italy and France in 2001.
+In 2000, 16-year-old Hung Huynh became the third member of his family to live at 14 Oak Street.
+Hung’s younger brother Cuong, although he has never lived with Bill, has also become a part of Bill’s family.
+Finally in2004 the youngest Huynh, Jimmy, arrived at 14 Oak Street and lived there throughout high school.
+Hieu, Hanh, and Hung are married and each is the father of two young children.
+Older brother Duc and his wife and son have also been fully integrated into Bill’s family.
+Altogether, Bill has been a dad or at least a father-figure for 12 young men, and his favorite event of the year is Christmas Eve dinner, when they have a big family dinner.
+Alas, there has not yet been a year when all the boys have been present, but Bill is hopeful that such a time will come.

 Bill’s involvement with children has made him deeply aware of child abuse and abandonment in the United States.
 In 1985, Bill borrowed and adapted an idea from his Wabash College days and asked faculty friends to put up for auction meals in their homes that students could bid on.
 The $1200 he made were sent to Covenant House in New York.
 The next year he added a second event, the Marco Polo Dinner.
-Bill and friends prepare a multi-course meal consisting of courses from all the places Marco Polo visited, from Italy to southeast Asia.
+Bill and friends prepare a multi-course meal consisting of courses from all the places Marco Polo visited, from Italy to Southeast Asia.
 Since then, “Covenant House Weekend” has become an institution in Geneseo.
-Through 2002, Bill and his friends have raised about $70,000 for Covenant House.
+Through 2015, Bill and his friends have raised about $120,000 for Covenant House.

 Bill has always been interested in politics.
 At the age of 4, he handed out “Vote for Thomas E. Dewey” cards from the stoup of his apartment building.
 Four years later he amassed and wore a great many I Like Ike buttons and watched the first televised national conventions.
 While in high school, Bill attended both Republican and Democratic political events surrounding their biennial state conventions in Indianapolis.
 Although Bill never lost his interest in politics, he was not active through his years in college and graduate school or in his first years of teaching.
 In the early 1990s, he ran unsuccessfully for the school board of Geneseo Central School.

 Bill became disenchanted with the Republican Party because he believed that it had drifted far from the party he had supported.
 New York, after all, had Nelson Rockefeller as its governor when Bill moved there and had been represented in the US Senate by two progressive Republicans, Jacob Javits and Livingston County native Ken Keating.
 Bill left the Republican Party, but in his mind it was really the GOP that left him.
 After the 1994 congressional election, in which his Congressman, Bill Paxon (R-Amherst), had only token opposition, he began to consider a run for Congress.
 He sought the Democratic nomination in 1996 but was unsuccessful.
 However, he did receive the party’s support and became the nominee two years later.
 With Paxon’s unexpected retirement, it was an open seat race against State Assemblyman Tom Reynolds (R-Springville).
-Bill took a leave without pay from SUNY Geneseo so that he could campaign full time from May till election day.
+Bill took a leave without pay from SUNY Geneseo so that he could campaign full time from May till November.

 The 27th District of New York consisted of several rural counties in western New York plus some suburbs of Buffalo and Rochester.
 It was created as a safe Republican district, first for Jack Kemp and later for Paxon.
 The district stretched about 120 miles, roughly following the New York Thruway, from Buffalo to Auburn.
 Bill traveled back and forth throughout the district, putting almost 30,000 miles on his car and, alas, getting three speeding tickets!
 He attended dinners, fairs, festivals, and civic events of all kinds.
 He marched in countless parades and walked the main streets of the district’s villages and cities.
 Reynolds raised more than $850,000 while Bill had only about $60,000.

+In New York, there are several minor parties that usually endorse major party candidates, and seeking their endorsement is important.
+Bill received the nomination of the Independence Party (called the Reform Party outside New York) and the Right-to-Life Party, the latter quite unusual for a Democrat.
+Bill received the endorsement of one of the two major daily papers in the district, Rochester’s Democrat & Chronicle.
 Although pundits assumed that Bill had no chance because he had so little money, he surprised everyone on election day.
-Bill captured 43% of the vote (76,000 votes) and carried the town Amherst, Buffalo’s largest suburb and the largest jurisdiction in the district.
+Bill captured 43% of the vote (76,000 votes) and carried the town of Amherst, Buffalo’s largest suburb and the largest jurisdiction in the district.
 In fact, in the ten largest jurisdictions, Bill received 49% of the vote.
 He was especially pleased that he won 72% of the vote in the village of Geneseo.
 For Bill, running for Congress was a privilege and honor.
-He is considering a run in the new 26th District, still represented by Tom Reynolds, in 2004.

 Bill has always enjoyed good health.
-In 32 years of teaching at Geneseo, he has missed two days due to illness.
+In his first 32 years of teaching at Geneseo, he missed two days due to illness.
 However, that illness was a serious one.
 In 1996 he was operated on to remove a bone spur from a vertebra in his neck that was causing excruciating pain.
 His recovery was slow, and unfortunately Bill was not able to dance at the wedding of Angel and Erin two weeks after the operation.
 When he checked into the hospital for surgery, it was his first time.
 He had only checked out of a hospital once in his life–a few days after he was born!
 When they sewed him up in 1996, those were his first stitches.
-Other than a broken arm caused by slipping on shaving cream during a fraternity party when Bill was a freshman at Wabash, Bill had never been injured.
+Other than a broken arm caused by slipping on shaving cream during a fraternity party when Bill was a freshman at Wabash, he had never been injured.

 In 1999, Bill was diagnosed with type 2 (adult onset) diabetes.
 This was not shocking since his father, paternal grandmother, and maternal grandfather were diabetics.
-For Bill, it meant putting aside two things that were often closely associated with him: Hershey bars and Pepsi.
+For Bill, it meant putting aside two things that were often closely associated with him–Hershey bars and Pepsi.
 Now it is strictly sugar-free treats and Diet Pepsi.
 Bill has been a good patient, and his doctor is happy with the way he has altered his lifestyle and diet in order to live a healthy and long life.
 A night owl his entire life, Bill now rises early because he needs to eat breakfast and take his medicine.